 Reader Michael E. writes:

 I have taught many of my friends from different backgrounds how to shoot and the safety protocols that surround firearms.
 Every one of them now loves shooting.
-I have also now taught three parents of my friends how to shoot, most residing from the east coast.
+I have also now taught parents of three of my friends how to shoot, most residing on the east coast.
 One of those sessions, though, wasn’t your typical range session.

-After he emptied the GLOCK, we switched to the SIG, and later the Beretta.
-We went through the same process with each, getting familiar with the unloaded firearm and then sending live ammo down range.
+After he emptied the GLOCK, we switched to the SIG, and to the Beretta.
+We went through the same process with each gun, getting familiar with the unloaded firearm and then sending live ammo down range.

 As the day went on, his groupings got tighter.
 He was probably a better shot than most sighted shooters who haven’t had any instruction at all.
 While unusual, the session was a definite success.